Mannheim May Market: History

 The May Market has a long history beginning in 1613 in Mannheim (when the city was only six years old) after John II, Count Palatine of Zweibrücken granted it privileges.
 The market was originally used for shopkeepers and cattle dealers.

 In the 18th century, the May Market was moved under the arcades of stores in the city center.
 In 1876, the side shows were separated from the May Market and shifted to the old show ground.
 In 1892, part of the May Market moved to the newly opened slaughterhouse.
 In 1900 the remainder followed.
 In addition to the old cattle and horse market, agricultural equipment was now added, along with butcher's shops and sales of dairy produce.

 The first May Market after the Second World War was held in 1949 in the Rosengarten meeting building.
 Later it was held in the slaughterhouse area again.
 In 1962, it was finally shifted by the Mannheim exhibition company to Friedensplatz opposite Luisen Park and with extensions it developed into its current form.

 Since 1985, the event takes place east of the city in Mühlfeld so that its old site could be used for the new Technoseum building.
-In 1989, the May Market hall was built as its first permanent exhibition hall (7500m ² surface area).
+In 1989, the May Market hall was built as its first permanent exhibition hall (7500 m^{2} surface area).
 This is used all year round and offers facilities for pop concerts for up to 12,000 visitors.
 Further permanent installations are the glass-walled studio of SWR as well as several administration buildings at the main entrance.
 In 2005, the May Market was connected to the Mannheim tram network as part of the construction of the SAP Arena.